 Construction environmental inspections

-Like we said above, the EPA and state environmental agencies are responsible for most environmental inspections, though OSHA does handle some “industrial hygiene” inspections.
-You also may do your own prevention-focused environmental inspection, such as a pre-demolition construction site inspection (see “How to prepare long-term” section below for more about self-led safety inspections).
+Like we said, the EPA and state environmental agencies are responsible for most environmental inspections, though OSHA does handle some “industrial hygiene” inspections.
+You also may do your own prevention-focused environmental inspection, such as a pre-demolition construction site inspection (see “How to prepare long-term” below).

 On the other hand, if you do not object to a search, that is the same as consent—which means no warrant at all is required.